If you want to learn How to Grow a Papaya Tree and how to take care of it, then read this informative article carefully!

 The ideal growing medium must be loamy and have adequate content of organic matter with good moisture retention capacity and efficient drainage.
 Soil depth is also an important factor for root development.
-The soil that is more than a meter deep is suitable.
-Compact soil must be avoided, also, clean the rocks or other debris that is limiting the development of roots till the following depth.

 - Sandy soils have better drainage than clay.
 But too sandy soils that are low in organic matter have reduced water retention capacity, which must be avoided.